vlang/v/doc/docs.md

 V requires that any potentially memory-unsafe operations are marked intentionally.
 Marking them also indicates to anyone reading the code that there could be memory corruption if there was a mistake.
-If you suspect your program does have memory corruption, you have a head start on finding the cause: look at the `unsafe` blocks (and how they interact with surrounding code).

 Examples of memory-unsafe operations are: